lino-framework/book/docs/dev/install.rst

 .. _Debian: http://www.debian.org/

-This document describes how to install a Lino **development environment** in order to contribute to the Lino project as a core developer.
-For deploying Lino applications on a production site you will read :doc:`/admin/install`.
+This document describes how to install a Lino **development environment** in order to write your own Lino applications and potentially contribute to the Lino project.
 This differs from :doc:`/user/install` in that it requires you to learn some extra lessons about cloning repositories, installing development packages and manging virtual environments.
-That knowledge might turn out useful for your other projects as well.
+For deploying Lino applications on a production site you might prefer :doc:`/admin/install`.

 This document is written for Debian_ and derivated distributions.
 Other Linuxes should be pretty similar.
 On proprietary operating